Patricia Montandon: Career

-Humanitarian works
+Humanitarian work

-Montandon is an advocate for women's rights.
+Montandon was an advocate for women's rights.
 In 1970, she founded The Name Choice Center to advocate for women's legal right to retain their surnames after marriage.

 In 1982, Montandon founded a peace group called Children as Teachers for Peace (later renamed Children as the Peacemakers) and made 37 international trips with grade-school children.
-She met with 26 world leaders, including China's Premier Zhao Ziyang, Chancellor Helmut Kohl, Pope John Paul II, the late Indira Gandhi, Prime Minister Gro Harlem Brundtland of Norway, former Soviet President Mikhail Gorbachev, and Mother Teresa.
-She has collected letters written by schoolchildren urging an end to nuclear proliferation, and has delivered food and supplies to children in Russia and Ethiopia.
+She met with 26 world leaders, including China's Premier Zhao Ziyang, Chancellor Helmut Kohl, Pope John Paul II, Indira Gandhi, Prime Minister Gro Harlem Brundtland of Norway, former Soviet President Mikhail Gorbachev, and Mother Teresa.
+She collected letters by schoolchildren urging an end to nuclear proliferation, and delivered food and supplies to children in Russia and Ethiopia.

 In 1987, Montandon designed the Banner of Hope.
 Now a mile long, it is a memorial inscribed with the names and ages of children killed in war.
 The banner was first exhibited in the Kremlin at an International Women's Congress.

 In 2018, Montandon renamed her organization Peace To The Planet.
-The organization aims to provide children with a platform to advocate against gun violence and global warming.
+The organization aims to give children a platform to advocate against gun violence and global warming.
 Peace To The Planet is completing a new banner, similar to the Banner of Hope, showing the faces and names of children killed by gun violence.